 - Scroll down to the bottom of the page and select ‘Sign Out’.

-And now we can teach you how to actually factory reset your iPhone.
+And now we can move to how to factory reset your iPhone.
+Apple has actually made this process super easy now.
+Let’s go:

-- The factory reset can take a few minutes to complete, but when it’s finished your iPhone will run as new.
+- The factory reset can take a few minutes to complete, but when it’s finished your iPhone will serve you up the welcome screen.

 If you’re not giving away your iPhone after performing the reset, you can then press ‘Restore Your iPhone From Backup’ to get your saved data back onto the device.